-Mandurah Volunteer Marine Rescue operates training the second Tuesday evening of every month, the third Sunday morning of the month and every Thursday morning of the month.
+Mandurah Volunteer Marine Rescue operates training the second and third Tuesday evening of every month, and every Thursday morning of the month.

 This training allows our active crew and trainees the opportunity to enhance their basic boating skills and improve their boating competency.

 Training is both theory in the operations room at our premises or practical experience on one of our four modern fully equipped craft.

 Training includes drills, vessel manoeuvrings, man over board scenarios and navigation.